 Is Your Dog Suffering From Chronic or Acute Diarrhea?

-Chronic diarrhea is a condition that occurs regularly.
+It’s named chronic diarrhea when it’s a condition that occurs regularly.
 If your dog experiences frequent bouts of diarrhea – even though you’ve tried various remedies – he may have an underlying medical problem that will need a veterinarian’s expertise to diagnose.

-Acute diarrhea happens “out of the blue.”
+The term, acute diarrhea, is for something that just happens “out of the blue.”
 It’s a fairly common occurrence, usually caused by something introduced into your dog’s intestinal tract.
-Just think about how often your pooch eats or tastes something he finds outside – it’s not unusual for him to ingest something that will cause a gastrointestinal upset.
+Just think about how often your pooch eats or tastes something smelly or half-rotten that he finds outside – it’s not unusual then for him to have a gastrointestinal upset.
 Most of the time, the symptoms will go away on their own and the stool will return to normal without you having to do anything.
 But sometimes it’s necessary to get a vet’s input.

 Dog Diarrhea Symptoms